tednaleid/blog/docs/_posts/2021-05-02-kafka-topic-partitioning-replication.markdown

 So if your average compressed record is 32KB, you'll want to test out significantly increasing `batch.size` by
 10-20x and possibly also `buffer.memory` depending on how many unique topic partitions you could produce to.

+If you increase `batch.size`, you'll want to be sure to use compression.
+I believe the existing setting is for `compression.type` of `none`.
+In my testing, larger batches left at `none` do far worse, but with compression on can do much better.

+The maximum value of `batch.size` should be no larger than [`message.max.bytes`](https://kafka.apache.org/documentation/#topicconfigs_max.message.bytes) for the topic/broker.
+Values much larger than this risk being rejected by the broker and sent back to the producer to split up and resend in smaller batches.

 ### What Configs Limit the Maximum Record Size?